Test the weak cosmic censorship conjecture via black hole in dark matter halo: Test the weak cosmic censorship conjecture by incident particles into a cold dark matter-black hole and ultralight dark matter-black hole

 The destruction of the black hole event horizon occurs when the angular momentum increment of the test particle falls within this specified range.
 Consequently, the ring singularity within the black hole becomes exposed, thereby enabling the violation of the weak cosmic censorship conjecture at this particular moment.

 Next, we explore the possibility of the destruction of the event horizon in the extreme dark matter-black hole scenario.
-The condition satisfied by the extreme black hole is $a^{2}+k_{i}=M^{2}$, where the event horizon radius and angular velocity of the black hole are
+The condition satisfied by the extreme black hole is $a^{2}=M^{2}$.In this case, the angular velocity of the black hole is \begin{widetext}